AbsentSemicolon/remnant_from_file_files/README.md

 # Remnant: From the Files
-Move Remnant II files from Gamepass to Steam and vice versa.
+Move Remnant II files from Game Pass to Steam and vice versa.

 This is a very rudimentary script to get the job done for now.
 Please take care when using this.
 I've tested it... alas don't have unit tests yet, but wanted to get this out into the wild.